Oklahoma panel recommends governor spare Julius Jones’ life

 “To believe in Mr. Jones' theory of the case, you have to disbelieve every other piece of evidence in the case," including testimony from law enforcement officers, independent witnesses and physical evidence, Smothermon said.

-Stitt must now decide whether to grant clemency or commute Jones’ sentence.
+Jones' fate now rests with Stitt, who must decide whether to let Jones be executed or commute his sentence.

 “Governor Stitt is aware of the Pardon and Parole Board's vote today," Stitt spokeswoman Carly Atchison said in a statement.
 “Our office will not offer further comment until the governor has made a final decision."